-These problems do not only plague poor or inner city school districts as some might suspect.
-Schools in rural areas as well as suburbs struggle with restroom maintenance problems.
+These problems do not only plague underfunded school districts as some might suspect.
+Schools in rural areas, urban areas, and suburbs struggle with restroom maintenance problems.
 In fact, in the Los Angeles area, a local television news program investigated restroom cleaning and maintenance in public schools.
 They found significant problems in some of the areas most upscale neighborhoods, such as Malibu and Newport Beach.

 The Problems Created by Restroom Neglect

 Ill-kept and unsanitary restrooms create many problems for schools.
 First, they send a negative message to teachers and students.
-They say that they are not important enough to have clean, well-maintained restrooms.
+They say that this school is not important enough to have clean, well-maintained restrooms.
 This can demoralize students and hurt the learning process.